bibinpanicker07/Docker/Docker basics.md

 1: Execute (x) Grant execute permission
 Usage of `chmod +x <filename>` in Linux
 The command chmod +x <filename> is used to add executable permissions to a file in Linux system.

+# How does Docker ensure portability of applications?
+Answer:Docker achieves portability by encapsulating an application, its dependencies, and its runtime environment into an image.
+Images are immutable and can run on any system with Docker installed, regardless of the underlying OS.